ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when an argument is made by asserting that a behavior is only acceptable within the confines of certain standards.

 > “Why don’t you eat with your bare hands?
-A true Kilikilimo should eat with his bare hands!”
+A true Kilikilimo should eat with their bare hands!”

 This is a form of false purity.
 It asserts that there is only one acceptable way for a Kilikilimo to eat.
 This is similar to appeal to tradition.